-The LMH6550 device is a high-performance voltage feedback differential amplifier.
-The LMH6550 has the high speed and low distortion necessary for driving high-performance ADCs as well as the current handling capability to drive signals over balanced transmission lines like CAT 5 data cables.
-The LMH6550 can handle a wide range of video and data formats.
+The LMH6551 device is a high-performance voltage feedback differential amplifier and is part of the LMHTM integrated circuits family of devices.
+The LMH6551 has the high speed and low distortion necessary for driving high-performance ADCs as well as the current handling capability to drive signals over balanced transmission lines like CAT 5 data cables.
+The LMH6551 can handle a wide range of video and data formats.